wrussell1999/food-flex-discord/README.md

 # Food Flex Discord Bot
-Discord Bot for Food Flex created by Will Russell
+Discord Bot created by Will Russell

 ## What does the bot do?